himanshusingh335/vaccine-booking/README.md

 ## Built With

-This app is built using LAMP Stack.
+This app is built using LAMP Stack and deployed using Heroku.

 ## Description